Lilo Ramdohr

 Lieselotte "Lilo" Fürst-Ramdohr (11 October 1913 – 13 May 2013) was a member of the Munich branch of the student resistance group White Rose (Weiße Rose) in Nazi Germany.
 She was born in Aschersleben.

 Early life

 Ramdohr was a descendant of a merchant family from Aschersleben.
-After half a year in England and one year at the boarding school of Fritz Weiß in Weimar where her long year friendship with Falk Harnack began, she moved to Munich in 1934 to become a stage designer.
+After half a year in England and one year at the boarding school of Fritz Weiß in Weimar where her friendship with Falk Harnack began (for a while, they were engaged), she moved to Munich in 1934 to become a stage designer.
 From March 1935 to February 1936, she learned book illustration at the Württembergische Kunstgewerbeschule in Stuttgart.
 In 1936, she moved to Dresden to attend dance school until the Nazis closed it.
 Ramdohr switched to a state-run school in Stuttgart, and later ran a private school in Heilbronn.
 She eventually married Otto Berndl, son of a Bavarian architect.
 Her religious preference was Lutheran.

 The White Rose

 In the autumn of 1941, she befriended Alexander Schmorell, Christoph Probst and Hans Scholl, and later Traute Lafrenz, Sophie Scholl and Willi Graf.
 After her husband was killed in Russia in May 1942, she began storing documents and a duplication apparatus in her flat in Neuhausen-Nymphenburg.
 In November 1942, she expanded the group's underground activities by joining forces with more powerful groups in Berlin such as the Kreisauer Kreis and the Christian resistance leader Dietrich Bonhoeffer through the help of Falk Harnack.